How Entanglement Reshapes the Geometry of Quantum Differential Privacy: Main Results

-Note that the quantity $\bra{\psi}\cK_{\phi}\ket{\psi}= {\rm Tr} \big(\cK_{\phi}\ket{\psi} \bra{\psi}\big)$ physically is interpreted as the {\it energy} of a quantum system at state $\ket{\psi}$ when the system Hamiltonian is given by $\cK_{\phi}$.
+Note that the quantity $\bra{\psi}\cK_{\phi}\ket{\psi}= {\rm Tr} \big(\cK_{\phi}\ket{\psi} \bra{\psi}\big)$ can be interpreted physically as the {\it energy} of a quantum system at state $\ket{\psi}$ when the system Hamiltonian is given by $\cK_{\phi}$.
 We refer to the quantity as the \emph{privacy energy}.
 According to Theorem \ref{thm:ldp-characterization}, the optimal privacy leakage level is determined by the maximum and minimum admissible privacy energies within the entanglement-constrained set $\bH_s$.